nicsig/config/.local/share/applications/README.md

 ### How do I get a picture with the right size and weight?

-Download a  picture which represents your  application, then use `$  convert` to resize and compress it:
+Download a picture  which represents your application, then  use `convert(1)` to resize and compress it:

     $ convert your_pic.png -resize 48x48! your_resized_pic.png